Willi Birkelbach: National Parliament

 In August 1949, the newly launched West German Republic held the first democratic general election in which Germans had participated since 1932.
 Birkelbach was elected an SPD member of it, representing the Frankfurt south-east electoral district, gaining slightly less than 40% of the constituency vote and comfortably out-polling his CDU and FPD rival candidates.
 He remained a Bundestag member till retiring from the chamber on 30 September 1964.
 Due to the national election results during those fifteen years he was always in opposition, however.

 European parliament

 Between 1952 and 1964, he was also a member - and from 1959 to 1964 chairman - of the Socialist group in the European Parliament.

 In December 1961, Birkelbach headed up a European Parliamentary Commission mandated to recommend the criteria for new member states.
 The resulting "Birkelbach Report" covered geographic and economic criteria, but it also extended to political considerations such as democracy and the rule of law.
-In January 1962 the report was accepted in a cross-party basis, and a few months later it served as the basis for the rejection of Francoist Spain as a membership candidate.
+In January 1962 the report was accepted in a cross-party basis.
+Following the report Spain made a formal request for talks, Birkelbach became the first European Parliamentarian to pose an oral question to the commission, questioning the commission's position regarding the accession of non-democratic countries.
+A few months later the report was used to support the rejection of Francoist Spain as a membership candidate.